-The Company is not subject to externally imposed capital requirements and there has been no change with respect to the overall capital risk management strategy during the period ended March 31, 2016.
+The Company is not subject to externally imposed capital requirements and there has been no change with respect to the overall capital risk management strategy during the period ended March 31, 2017.
 The method used by the Company to manage its capital has been the issuance of new share capital.
-Management does not foresee any changes to this in 2016, however this cannot be assured (see Note 1 - Going concern).
+Management does not foresee any changes to this in 2017, however this cannot be assured (see Note 1 - Going concern).

-(a development stage company)

-Notes to the Condensed Consolidated Interim Financial Statements

-Three months ended March 31, 2016

-(Unaudited - Prepared by Management)
+Notes to the Condensed Consolidated Interim Financial Statements Three months ended March 31, 2017 (Unaudited - Prepared by Management)